+Insured:

 Injured Employee Name:

 Your Name: Your Phone Number:

 Your Address:

-Your relationship with injured employee (check one): Co-worker Other
+Your relationship with injured employee (check one e):

-Date/Time of Incident:Too day's Date/Time:
+Date/Time of Incident: Today's Date/Time:

-What was the employee doing when the incident occurred?
+What was the employee doing at the time of the acc cident?

+What was the sequence of events that led up to the a accident?

+What was done immediately after the incident?

+dent site?

 What materials, equipment or tools were involved?

-What were the environmental conditions at the accident site? ?

-What was the sequence of events that led up to the accident? ,

-What was done immediately after the incident?

 I agree the above is true and accurate

 Witness Name (please print):

 Witness' Signature: Date:

-ILLINOIS FORM 45: EM PLOYER'S FIRST R EPORT OF INJURY Please type or print.
-Employer's FEIN Date of re eport Case or File # ls this a lost workday case?
-Yes / No Employer's name nployer's name s Employer's mailing address Nature of business or service SIC code Name of workers' compensation ca rrier/admin.
-Policy/Co ntract # Self-insured?
-Yes / No Employee's full name Social Security # CRONAL WALL PRODUCT Employee's mailing address Employee's e-mail address Male / Female Married / Single # Depend ents Employee's average weekly wage Job title or occupation Married / Single Date hired Time employee began work time of accident Last day employee worked A If the employee died as a result of t the accident, give the date of death.
-Did the accident occur on the employer's premises?
-Address of accident Yes / No What was the employee doing when the accident occurred?
+ILLINOIS FORM 45: EMPLOYER'S FIRST REPORT OF INJURY

+Please type or print.

+Employer's FEIN Date of report Case or File # Is this a lost workday case?
+Yes / No Employer's name Doing business a as Employer's mailing address Nature of business or service SIC code Name of workers' compensation carrier/adm nin.
+Policy/Contract # Self-insured?
+The strength of the strength o Yes / No Employee's full name Social Security # ŧ Birthdate Employee's mailing address Employee's e-mail address Dependents Employee's ave l rage weekly wage Male / Female M larried / Single Job title or occupation Date hired Time employee began work Date and time o of accident Last day emplo yee worked PM If the employee died as a result of the accid- ent, give the date of dea ath.
+Did the accident occur on the en nployer's premises?
+Yes / No Address of accident What was the employee doing when the acc ident occurred?
 How did the accident occur?
 What was the injury or illness?
-List the part of body affected and explain how i it was affected.
-What object or substance, if any, d irectly harmed the employe e?
-Name and address of physician/hea Ith care professional If treatment was given away from t he worksite, list the name a and address of th e place it was given.
-Was the employee treated in an em ergency room?
-Was the e mployee hospitalized ov vernight as an inpatient?
-Yes / No Y es / No Report prepared by Signature Title and telephone #
+List the part of body affected and ex xplain how it was affected.
+What object or substance, if any, directly ha rmed the employee?
+Name and address of physician/health care orofessional If treatment was given away from the works ite, list the name and ad ddress of the plac e it was given.
+Was the employee treated in an emergency room?
+Was the employ ree hospitalized o vernight as an in natient?
+Yes / No TOOM: Yes / vernight as an in patient: Report prepared by Signature 1 ,55 , Title and teleph one #